COPS-CSOC-2022/Unity-Week-5/README.md

 You can download some sound effects from this website: [LINK](https://sfxr.me/) For bg music just google up something according to your liking.

-After Both the tasks your end product should look like this